 The outside air kit for this stove allows for the direct connection of the stove's air intake to a minimum 3" (76 mm) diameter duct (supplied by others) which leads to the outside of the house.
 When considering placement of the duct from the outside of the house to the hearth, keep in mind the need to avoid structural members of the house.
-The outside air kit will attach to the back of the stove.
+The outside air kit attaches to the underside of the stove.
+Refer to the instructions provided with the kit for installation.